- Equal Rights

 Number of Days of Work

-Employers can set the hours and days of work, they wish their employees to work.
+Your employer can set the hours and days of work, they wish for you to work.
 In factories and mercantile establishments, Wisconsin sets limits in which employees must have one day of rest somewhere in a seven-day workweek, by the "One Day of Rest in Seven" law.
 This law also exempts certain specific employments from coverage.
-The department can explain to you which jobs are exempted.
+We can explain to you which jobs are exempted.

 The law provides that all employees in those covered establishments must be given 24 consecutive hours of rest in each calendar week.

-An employer is permitted, upon joint request of its employees, to ask the Department to waive provision of the One Day of Rest in Seven Law in unusual circumstances.
-If the Department grants such a waiver, the employer can ask employees if they wish to volunteer to work without rest.
+Your employer is permitted, upon joint request of its employees, to ask us to waive provision of the One Day of Rest in Seven Law in unusual circumstances.
+If we grant such a waiver, your employer can ask you if you wish to volunteer to work without rest.

 Minors under age 18, unless they are high school graduates or are not required to attend school, are limited to 6 days of work a week in all employments under the Employment of Minors law, and thus are not affected by this statute.